mir0yu/rutter/README.md

 # rutter

-This application just life russian twitter for testing recommendation algorithms
+This application just like russian twitter for testing recommendation algorithms

 ## Getting Started